pamo/pamo.github.io/pages/blog/2016-06-18-more-than-just-this-with-ifttt/index.md

 I reached out to the founder of the Hype Machine on Twitter and apparently the XML feed updates every hour or so.
 <blockquote class="twitter-tweet" data-lang="en" data-conversation="none">
-<p lang="en" dir="ltr"><a href="https://twitter.com/pmocampo">@pmocampo</a> ah, the RSS ones are cached more heavily, could be like an hour. yeah, depending on what you like the % avail may disappoint :/</p>&mdash; Anthony V. (<a href="https://twitter.com/fascinated">@fascinated</a>) <a href="https://twitter.com/fascinated/status/742774754638200832">View Full Conversation</a>
+<p lang="en" dir="ltr"><a href="https://twitter.com/pmocampo">@pmocampo</a> ah, the RSS ones are cached more heavily, could be like an hour.
+Yea, depending on what you like the % avail may disappoint :/</p>&mdash; Anthony V. (<a href="https://twitter.com/fascinated">@fascinated</a>) <a href="https://twitter.com/fascinated/status/742774754638200832">View Full Conversation</a>
 </blockquote>

-At first I thought, ok I guess I'm ok with that, but then I found another discrepancy with the XML feed.
+At first I thought, OK I guess I'm OK with that, but then I found another discrepancy with the XML feed.
 If I removed a favorite song and added it again (to cause IFTTT to pick up a "new" entry to add to my Spotify playlist) the publish date on the XML entry was what the original favorite had been before.
 This caused IFTTT to once again skip over the song since the entry wasn't new.

 :weary: